JackPotat0/jackpotat0.github.io/docs/game.md

 #### OneShot
 One of THE games of 2016 and one of the OGs for popularizing meta elements in video games.
 Finally got to play this, might be a bit too late as this is no longer very novel though.
-All the OS interactions is still very cool but I am sure it did mess up my keyboard controls unintentionally.
+All the OS interactions is still very cool.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |